A Film with Me in It

-A Film With Me in It is a 2008 Irish film directed by Ian Fitzgibbon and written by Mark Doherty.
-The film is a black comedy that follows Mark (also Mark Doherty) and Pierce (Dylan Moran), an unsuccessful actor and a failing writer respectively, who find themselves trying to cope after a string of accidents surrounds them in corpses.
+A Film With Me in It is a 2008 Irish black comedy film directed by Ian Fitzgibbon and written by Mark Doherty.
+It follows Mark (Doherty), an unsuccessful actor and Pierce (Dylan Moran), a failing writer, who find themselves trying to cope after a string of accidents surrounds them in corpses.
 The film generally received a positive response, and was released on DVD in October 2011.